vanilla-extracts/website/src/blog/diy_infotainment.md

 ### AGL: Automotive Grade Linux. {#agl}

-The first thing which came up in my researchs was _Automotive Grade Linux (AGL)_.
-This is a bunch of software which builds a custom kernel and one can use the library to create an interface.
+The first thing which came up in my research was _Automotive Grade Linux (AGL)_.
+This is a bunch of softwares which build a custom kernel and one can use the library to create an interface.

 To test it, I compiled the "sample".
 And launched it in _QEMU_.